Bridging loan calculator

 - Rolled up interest

 This option gives you the maximum borrowing on day one.
 Monthly payments on a serviced bridging loan are calculated based on paying the interest monthly.
 The capital lump sum must be repaid at the end of the loan.

-This method of borrowing suits customers who will have a consistent, regular cash-flow, throughout the lifetime of the loan and will be able to service monthly payments without over-extending themselves.
+This method of borrowing suits customers who will have a consistent, regular cash-flow throughout the lifetime of the loan and will be able to service monthly payments, without over-extending themselves.

+Taking out a bridging loan with rolled up payments means you do not repay interest during the lifetime of the loan.
+Instead, interest owed on a rolled up bridging loan is calculated at the time of application and charged at the redemption of the loan (not monthly).
 It is important to understand that, when calculating costs on a bridging loan with rolled up interest, the total borrowing must be within the lenders loan to value restrictions - e.g. to calculate the amount you can borrow, you must include the amount of borrowing plus the rolled interest owed, which in total can't go over the maximum loan to value.